-Contact a Conservation Officer within 24 hours of taking an otter or bobcat to receive a CITES tag.
+Furharvesters must contact a Conservation Officer within 7 days of taking an otter or bobcat to receive a CITES tag.
 The CITES tag must remain with the animal until it is sold.
 Animals kept for taxidermy or other display or educational purposes must have the CITES tag retained at all times.

-Otters and bobcats accidentally captured after the season has closed and bobcats accidentally captured in an area of the state closed to bobcat harvesting, must be turned over to the DNR without penalty.
+Otters and bobcats accidentally captured after the season has closed and bobcats accidentally captured in an area of the state closed to bobcat harvesting, should be immediately released alive, if possible, or must be turned over to the DNR, without penalty, if dead.